CodeRuben/Python3-Port-Scanner/README.md

 # Python3-Port-Scanner
-Port Scanner using pythons nmap library
+Port Scanner using pythons nmap library.

 Specs: Performs a TCP port scan using python's nmap
        library.
 The program prompts the user to supply